How a few experts' judgment becomes a grant plan

 Take it with you

-The whole round — inputs, curves, weights, the allocation, and the replay above — is a single JSON file anyone can re-run and check.
+The whole round — inputs, curves, weights, the allocation, and the replay above — is a single JSON file.